Bruce McArthur's apartment

 However, his age and the sophistication of his crimes have led detectives and criminologists to believe that he started killing people much earlier than 2010.
 This is because most serial killers tend to start between the ages of 25 and 35.

-On January 18th, 2018, a police surveillance team spotted a young man entering this building with McArthur.
-By that stage, the authorities had enough evidence to prove that McArthur was involved in the murders of Selim Esen and Andrew Kinsman.
+On January 18th, 2018, a police surveillance team noticed McArthur entering this building with a younger man.
+By that stage, the authorities had enough evidence to prove that he was involved in the murders of two men named Selim Esen and Andrew Kinsman.
 As a result, they decided to enter the apartment and arrest him.

 Their decision to end the surveillance and execute the arrest proved to be the correct one, as they found the young man tied to a bed.